Alison MacMillan

 Alison Flora MacMillan, LVO, is a British diplomat, who served as Deputy Governor of Gibraltar from 2013 to 2016.
 For two periods during 2013 and 2015, MacMillan served as governor in an acting capacity.

 Career

-MacMillan joined the Foreign and Commonwealth Office (FCO) in February 1982, having previously worked as a translator in Paris.
+MacMillan joined the Foreign and Commonwealth Office in February 1982, having previously worked as a translator in Paris.
 She served in British diplomatic missions in Mexico, the US, Chile and Nicaragua.
 MacMillan was made a member of the Royal Victorian Order in the 2013 New Year Honours when she was deputy director of protocol and assistant marshal of the Diplomatic Corps.

-Following the resignation of Vice Admiral Sir Adrian Johns in 2013, MacMillan was sworn in to assume the full powers of the governor.
-She once more served as interim governor when Johns' successor Lieutenant General Sir James Dutton retired in September 2015.
+Following the departure of Vice Admiral Sir Adrian Johns in 2013, MacMillan was sworn in to assume the full powers of the governor.
+She once more served as interim governor from September 2015 when Johns' successor Lieutenant General Sir James Dutton also left having resigned.